BladeScraper-Designs/VoronMods/V0.1/V0.1_PicOLED_Expander/README.md

 This will automatically copy the file to the onboard flash when the Pico is in bootloader mode.
 This feature was not available when I first made this mod, so it's good to see it here now.<br>
 <br>

-2. To make sure your Pico was flashed correctly, then type the following command:
+2. To make sure your Pico was flashed correctly, type the following command:
 ```
 ls /dev/serial/by-id/usb-Klipper_rp2040*
 ```